mallikasdishes/github.io/_posts/2019-02-19-coconut-chutney.md

       1. Heat oil in pan and fry all ingredients for a few minutes.
 Keep it aside
       2. Let it cool down
       3. Grind all ingredients
-      4. Grind coarse paste
+      4. Grind coconut coarse paste
-      5. Enjoy with rice and chapati!
+      5. Enjoy!
   preparation_details: |-
-      None
+      1. Cut the coconut into small pieces, and remove any hard shell that you may have
   other_details: |-
       None
   additional_comments: |-